Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: Numerical experiments

 For community detection under the DCBM, using the objective function~\eqref{eq: obj_DCBM}, we select three inference methods.
 The first is the original algorithm proposed by Karrer and Newman~\cite{SBM_degreecorection} for the DCBM inspired by the Kernighan–Lin algorithm~\cite{Kernighan}, which we refer to as \textbf{KN}.
 The method consists, at each iteration, of sequentially moving each node to the community that either increases the objective function the most or decreases it the least.
 The state with the best objective value is retained, and iterations continue until no further improvement is possible.
 The second method is also an adaptation of the Kernighan–Lin algorithm~\cite{Kernighan}, proposed in~\cite{SBMcode}, referred to as \textbf{KL-EM}.
 Instead of updating one node at a time, the best move for each node is computed from the same state, and the best updates are then applied simultaneously.
 Computing the change in log-likelihood for moving a node to each community has a computational cost of $\mathcal{O}\left(r(\min(r,\langle d \rangle)+\langle d \rangle)\right)$.
 Consequently, each iteration of KN or KL-EM has a computational cost of $\mathcal{O}(nr(\min(r,\langle d \rangle)+\langle d \rangle))$.
 The third method is a Markov Chain Monte Carlo algorithm, specifically the Metropolis-Hastings algorithm developed by Peixoto~\cite{peixoto2014efficient}, which we denote as \textbf{MHA}.
 In contrast to KN and KL-EM, which perform locally optimal moves and consequently converge to a local minimum, MHA allows random moves with a certain probability to escape local minima and stops after a predefined number of steps.
 Each step selects a random move and computes the probability of accepting it in $\mathcal{O}\left(\min(r,\langle d \rangle)+\langle d \rangle\right)$ operations.
 For all three methods, we used the implementation provided in~\cite{SBMcode}.
 For a fair comparison, FROST, KN, KL-EM, and MHA use the same SVCA initialization in a given run by setting an identical random seed.
 Different runs are initialized with different seeds.
-All experiments were performed using Python 3.9 (for compatibility with the code in~\cite{SBMcode}) on a laptop with 2.80~GHz Intel\textsuperscript{\textregistered} Core\texttrademark{} i7-1165G7.
+All experiments were performed using Python 3.12 on a laptop with 2.80~GHz Intel\textsuperscript{\textregistered} Core\texttrademark{} i7-1165G7.
+In this paper, runtime refers to the elapsed time.
+We also measured CPU times, and the difference was negligible.
 All experiments can be reproduced using the code available on GitHub~\url{https://github.com/Alexia1305/OtrisymNMF_DCBM}.